ElementoLab/Bartelo-Metabolomic-Paper-Repository/README.md

 # Random Assignment of Pre-diabetics To Seven Groups.ipynb
 Contains the method for randomly assigning patients to 7 groups and all statistical analyses conducted for these groups.

-# Shows Group Of 5431 Pre-diabetic Patients Classified And 190 Patients With Diabetes At Recruitment.ipynb
-Contains the data mining for the selection of pre-diabetics to be used in the study.

 # Supervised Machine Learning Predicting Pre-diabetic Group Identity.ipynb
 Contains all analyses for the supervised model created to predict a pre-diabetic assignment into their assigned group from the unsupervised clustering using the metabolomics data.